 After trying a number of different ways of making French Fries this technique is a winner.
 The goal is a crispy outside with a gooey inside.
-I have used red, russet and sweet potatoes, and they have all turned out well.
+I have used yukon gold, russet, red and sweet potatoes, and they have all turned out well.
+Russet and yukon gold seem to be the best, however.
 Sweet potatoes seem to work better with a lower final cooking temperature and a larger width, and never seem to get as crispy, but I like the flavor.

 For russet potatoes I use a mandoline with a large crosscut blade to slice the potatoes uniformly.
-Red potatoes I use a smaller crosscut blade or just cut by hand.
+Yukon gold or red potatoes I use a smaller crosscut blade or just cut by hand.
 Sweet potatoes have to be cut by hand as even with sharp blades on my (manual-powered) mandoline they are just too dense to slice.

 I have a dedicated deep fryer with very accurate yet limited temperature control, (300°F - 375°F in 25° increments), so other temperature settings than what I use may result in even better results.
 I have tried deep frying in a pot, but it was too much of a pain to try and keep the temperature at a consistent level especially when putting things in and taking them out in short intervals.